 Craig White has scrapped plans to become a first-class umpire after joining Hampshire as their assistant coach.

-The former England all-rounder, Yorkshire’s first-team coach of two seasons until the end of 2011, has taken up a post with the county’s main rivals for promotion back to the County Championship’s division one.
+The former England all-rounder, Yorkshire’s first-team coach of two seasons until the end of 2011, has taken up a post with the county’s main rivals for promotion back to the County Championship’s

 Under the re-structuring of the coaching staff, he opted not to re-apply for his role at Headingley in late October before revealing plans for a “total career change”.